BANGAUTOGLASS

 Whether it makes financial sense to file a claim depends on your deductible amount relative to the replacement cost, and that's a calculation worth making before you call your insurer.
 If the deductible is close to or exceeds what you'd pay out of pocket, paying directly may be simpler and avoids a claim on your record.

 If you haven't started the insurance process yet and aren't sure where to begin, Bang AutoGlass can assist you with the claim process.
-We don't file the claim on your behalf — that remains your interaction with your insurer — but we can help you understand the steps and work with your coverage once you've initiated it.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Scheduling Your Ford Escape Hybrid Quarter Glass Replacement